 VIII.
 ACTIVITIES FEES

-All students, part time and full time, are now required to pay a student activities fee of $44.
+All students, part time and full time, are now required to pay a student activities fee of $44 ($24.00 for the Wellness Center and $20.00 for Student Activities).
 All students are thus required to have a UVI I.D and can register for a campus mailbox assignment.
 Your I.D. can be used for security purposes, to utilize the Computer Lab and for special student discounts at UVI functions and in the community.
 Mailbox assignments are made through the University’s Mail Clerk located in the Student Activities Center next to the Mail boxes.
 In addition, part time and graduate students can now vote for student representative to the UVI Board of trustees.
 Students can now join UVI registered student organizations as well as serve in an executive capacity for these organizations.
 A list of registered student organizations is available online with a brief description of the organization and contact information.
 Representatives of registered student organization constitute the Activities Board responsible for deciding how these funds are to be used.

 Lockers are located in the Student Activities Center.
 Lockers are limited and available to matriculated commuting students.
 Students must supply their own locks and sign for the locker when it is assigned and then at the end of the year when the locker is cleared.

 NOTE: YOU WILL BE EXPECTED TO: